-Other notable program services in the School District include Science, Technology, Engineering, Math (STEM) education, Choice Academies at the elementary level, an expanded governance model through local school councils, emerging career pathways at the high school level, looping cohorts, teacher leadership academies, financial incentives for expanded roles in critical need areas, web based learning and assessments, 1:1 technology initiatives, community school programs and numerous others, which far exceed legal requirements.
+Other notable program services in the School District include Science, Technology, Engineering, Math (STEM) education, Choice Academies at the elementary level, an expanded governance model through local school councils, looping cohorts, teacher leadership academies, financial incentives for expanded roles in critical need areas, web based learning and assessments, 1:1 technology initiatives, community school programs and numerous other programs, which far exceed legal requirements.

 The School District is governed by a Board of Education consisting of seven members elected by the registered voters of the City from seven wards within the City boundaries in nonpartisan elections.
-The Board Members serve four year terms.
+The Board Members serve four-year terms.
 Each year a Board Chairman and Board Vice-Chairman are elected from the membership.